Welcome to Italy. We hope that you will find your stay in Italy interesting and fruitful.

 In addition to accrediting foreign correspondents in Italy, the Office also handles the registration and access of Italian and foreign journalists to international meetings and summits held in Italy.
 It also provides for the accreditation of Italian journalists for international meetings held outside of Italy as well as keeping an updated database on foreign journalists accredited in Italy and the principle foreign press organs.
 The Accreditation Office’s new on-line accreditation system currently boasts a database of approximately 2000 foreign journalists from 70 countries.

 Upon arrival in Italy a foreign journalist can contact the Press Service of the ministry in order to complete the on-line accreditation procedure.
-The following documentation will be requested (in addition to a letter on letterhead stationery and a Note Verbal): professional CV (curriculum vitae), one photograph, photocopy of passport (including visa) and of professional ID card where applicable and, in the case of print journalists, copies of several recently published articles.
+The following documentation will be requested (in addition to a letter on letterhead stationery from the press organisation employing the journalist and a Note Verbal from the embassy in Italy of the country that organisation to which belongs): professional CV (curriculum vitae), one photograph, photocopy of passport (including visa) and of professional ID card where applicable and, in the case of print journalists, copies of several recently published articles.

 A document confirming accreditation will then be issued.

 Accreditation with the Press Office is valid for 2 years.

 Upon expiry, journalists may renew accreditation by once again supplying a letter from the Director of the press organisation and a Note Verbale from their Embassy in Italy.